Chiara-B-M/CO2-Optimization/README.md

 ## Business Use Case

+Context: In recent years, the aviation industry has faced increasing pressure to reduce its environmental impact, particularly in terms of **carbon emissions**.
+Airlines are exploring ways to reduce their **CO2 footprint** as governments, regulatory bodies, and environmentally conscious customers demand more sustainable air travel.
+With **Sustainable Aviation Fuel (SAF)** emerging as a potential alternative to traditional **Jet A-1 fuel**, there is growing interest in optimizing its usage to minimize CO2 emissions without compromising on fuel efficiency or increasing operational costs.

 In this project, we aim to build a machine learning model to predict **CO2 emissions** for flights based on various factors such as distance, fuel consumption, altitude, etc. The project is particularly relevant in the context of exploring the use of **Sustainable Aviation Fuel (SAF)** and traditional **Jet A-1 fuel** to estimate how emissions can be reduced over different flight routes.
 The ultimate goal is to optimize the ratio of SAF to Jet A-1 fuel to lower CO2 emissions while maintaining performance.